BartBruininks/Mocktini/README.md

 It is useful for:
 - Visualising how particle interactions give rise to structure (liquid, gas, crystal)
 - Exploring the effect of temperature, density, and interaction strength
-- Building intuition for polymer behaviour, phase transitions, and diffusion
+- Building intuition for molecular behaviour, phase transitions, and diffusion
 - Teaching and self-study in soft matter physics and statistical mechanics

 ---